ffMathy/FluffySpoon.JavaScript.CSharpToTypeScriptGenerator/README.md

 # FluffySpoon.JavaScript.CSharpToTypeScriptGenerator
+A flexible CSharp to TypeScript generator that is `Gulp` and `Grunt` friendly, written in TypeScript.

+Uses the following library for parsing C# code from TypeScript: https://github.com/ffMathy/FluffySpoon.JavaScript.CSharpParser

 # Recipes
 These recipes help you quickly get started with common scenarios you may need.
 Feel free to contribute with your own!